 St. Dominic Savio is accredited through the Texas Catholic Conference Accreditation Commission (TCCED) and Advanced Ed SACS.
 Accreditation requirements guide our school in many facets, including the requirement that the TEKS curriculum standards that have been identified by Texas Education Agency serve as the minimum foundation for our curriculum.
 In addition, the National Common Core standards serve as a resource for our academic departments.
-Pre-AP and AP courses comply with the requirements of the College Board.
+Honors and AP courses comply with the requirements of the College Board.
 Theology teachers follow Diocesan curriculum in course objectives, with information provided by the United States Catholic Conference of Bishops serving as a resource.
 Teachers incorporate these curriculum guidelines and resources into course content and assessment.

 Course of Study